-The main interest of my research group is the integrated neurobiology of appetite and reward with particular emphasis on understanding disease mechanisms that lead to obesity and/or feeding disorders.
+Our primary research interest is the neurobiology of appetite with particular emphasis on understanding how food intake and feeding behavior is controlled.
+We are interested in disease mechanisms that lead to obesity and eating disorders.